 I traveled from the panhandle of Idaho to the boot heel of New Mexico for Newsweek, writing about a broad range of subjects — from the bison slaughter in Yellowstone National Park to a cover story about the possibility of life on Mars.
 While a Washington correspondent, I flew on Air Force One with two presidents (Bush père and Clinton) and contributed to several Newsweek cover stories during the Gulf War, as well as many others — including the San Francisco earthquake, the Hubble Space Telescope, gays in the military, and global warming.
 I reported about the demise of the Siberian tiger from the Russian Far East and traveled upcountry in Haiti with U.S. Special Forces troops in 1994 during our “intervasion.”

-I have also written for more than four dozen other magazines, including National Geographic, Harper’s, Rolling Stone, Smithsonian, The New York Times Magazine, the Washington Post Sunday Magazine, Outside, Esquire, Men’s Journal, The Weekend Australian, The Guardian, National Wildlife and Wilderness.
+I have also written for more than five dozen other magazines and outlets, including National Geographic, Harper’s, Rolling Stone, Smithsonian, The New York Times Magazine, the Washington Post Sunday Magazine, Outside, Esquire, Men’s Journal, The Weekend Australian, The Guardian, National Wildlife and Wilderness.

 In 2009, I co-founded The Story Group, an independent multimedia journalism business.
 We have created several climate change related series that aim to personify climate change causes and impacts in ways that hit people’s hearts as well as their minds.
 Please visit our website and contact us for assignments.